georgia-tech-db/evadb/docs/index.rst

 Over the last decade, AI models have radically changed the world of natural language processing and computer vision.
 They are accurate on various tasks ranging from question answering to object tracking in videos.
 However, two challenges prevent many users from benefiting from these models.

 - *Usability*: To use an AI model, the user needs to program against multiple low-level libraries, like OpenCV, PyTorch, and Hugging Face.
 This tedious process often leads to a complex application that glues together these libraries to accomplish the given task.
-This programming complexity **prevents people who are experts in other domains from benefiting from these models**.
+This programming complexity prevents people who are experts in other domains from benefiting from these models.

 - *Money and Time*: Running these deep learning models on large video or document datasets is costly and time-consuming.
 For example, the state-of-the-art object detection model takes multiple GPU years to process just a week's videos from a single traffic monitoring camera.
 Besides the money spent on hardware, these models also increase the time that you spend waiting for the model inference to finish.